EdwinVW/dapr-workshop/Assignment06/step-by-step.md

 Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.

-> For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
-You can use the `src/Infrastructure/mosquitto/start-mosquitto.ps1` script to start the Mosquitto container.
+> For your convenience, the `Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
+You can use the `Infrastructure/mosquitto/start-mosquitto.ps1` script to start the Mosquitto container.
 >
-> If you don't mind starting all the infrastructural containers at once, you can also use the `src/Infrastructure/start-all.ps1` script.
+> If you don't mind starting all the infrastructural containers at once, you can also use the `Infrastructure/start-all.ps1` script.

 ## Step 3: Configure the input binding

 In this step you will add a Dapr binding component configuration file to the custom components folder you created in Assignment 3.

-1. Add a new file in the `src/dapr/components` folder named `entrycam.yaml`.
+1. Add a new file in the `dotnet/dapr/components` folder named `entrycam.yaml`.

 1. Open the file in VS Code.